mukeshtiwari/Crypton/README.md

 The library will be continuously updated with attack explanations and CTF challenges!

+**WARNING**: The author in no way guarantees that the code is secure.
+The library is only meant for educational purposes and the code should not be used for implementing in real world.
+All the example scripts in the library are *trivial* implementations.

 There are different sections in this README:
 * _Motivation_- What motivated me to create this library
 * _Library Structure_- Directory structure of Crypton